focusate/documentation-user/discuss/customizations/mail_alias_template.rst

 If mail message is expected to provide dates and date format is different than Odoo's format, it is possible to specify what kind of format email message date has, so it could be converted to the one Odoo understands.
 For formatting details, check field's help description.

+Substrings to Replace
+^^^^^^^^^^^^^^^^^^^^^

+If value has not wanted symbols that either need to be removed or replaced with expected ones, it is possible to specify substrings replace mapping.
+It expects dictionary where all keys and values are strings.
+E.g. :code:`{'old1': 'new1'}`, where :code:`old1` is old substring to be replaced and :code:`new1`, new substring to use in old ones place.
+If empty string is specified as new string, it will remove old one without adding new substring.

 Values Mapping
 ^^^^^^^^^^^^^^